0xpayne/decentralized-app/README.md

 # Decentralized Application Playground
 Introducing myself to decentralized applications using Ethereum.
 An objective of this will be to leverage distributed computing for self-similar shapes, and decentralized storage for results stashing, as an exercise to get a sense of how blockchain works.
-The mapping is Level (int) => Line Positions (Line[], where Line is a struct containing [x1,y1], [x2,y2], and string "color").
+The mapping is degree <i>n</i> (int) => Line Positions (Line[], where Line is a struct containing [x1,y1], [x2,y2], and string "color").

+Inspiration for this particular function comes from an assignment written by Keith Schwarz - recursively drawing a Sierpinski triangle.
+Computation becomes relatively expensive at <i>n</i> > 7.

 Pure JS functionality is in koch.js; index.js utilizes the smart contract from koch.sol.
 Contract functionality is in progress.